Jerrod Heard

-Jerrod Heard is an American football wide receiver and quarterback who is a free agent.
+Jerrod Alexander Heard (born September 10, 1995) is an American former professional football wide receiver and quarterback.
 He played college football for the Texas Longhorns from 2014 to 2018.
 He previously played with the Dallas Renegades and Team 9 of the XFL.
 He also played for the Frisco Fighters of the Indoor Football League (IFL).

-Early years
+Early life

 Heard attended and played quarterback for John H. Guyer High School in Denton, Texas, a 4A D1 high school at the time, now a 6A D1 high school, and won State Championships in Football in 2012 and 2013.
 He was rated by Rivals.com as a four-star recruit and was ranked among the top dual-threat quarterbacks in his class.
 He committed to the University of Texas to play college football.

 College career

 Heard was redshirted for the 2014 season and did not enter any games.

 In the summer of 2015, as a redshirt freshman, he competed with Tyrone Swoopes to be the Longhorns starting quarterback.
 Swoopes would win the competition and start the first game, but after a lopsided loss to Notre Dame to start the season, Heard took over at QB.
 Swoopes and Heard would alternate at QB all year for Texas, although Heard would start 10 games in the 2015 season.
 In his first start for Texas against Rice, Heard threw for 120 yards with two touchdowns and rushed for 96 yards.

 In only his second start at QB, Heard broke Vince Young's single game record for offense for the Texas Longhorns, accounting for 527 yards of total offense.
 Texas lost a heartbreaker 45–44 to California by missing an extra point after Heard rushed for a 45-yard touchdown with 1:11 remaining in the 4th quarter, his third rushing TD of the game.